Taylor Armstrong: Career

-On November 29, 2023, it was revealed that Armstrong would not be returning to The Real Housewives of Orange County, after only one season.

 Internet meme

 In 2019, a screen-capture of Armstrong on the second season of The Real Housewives of Beverly Hills was used in an Internet meme called "woman yelling at a cat".
 The meme depicts an upset Armstrong during a heated discussion about her husband's abuse juxtaposed with a photograph of a cat named Smudge.
 Armstrong reacted positively to the meme.
 She also talked about her relationship with her ex-husband.

+Personal life

+Taylor met venture capitalist Russell Armstrong at a local restaurant in Beverly Hills while waiting to be seated.
+The two married less than a year later, and in 2006, Armstrong gave birth to their only child; a daughter named Kennedy Caroline Armstrong.

+During the filming of the second season of The Real Housewives of Beverly Hills, Armstrong's marriage was plagued by rumors of financial issues and domestic violence.
+She later confirmed that she had been physically abused by Russell and had to undergo reconstructive surgery for an orbital fracture after being hit by him.

+In July 2011, after filming for the second season concluded, Taylor filed for divorce, citing verbal and physical abuse.
+The following month in August, Russell Armstrong died by suicide by hanging.
+Armstrong found his body herself on August 15, 2011, at a home he rented on Mulholland Drive following their separation.

+Armstrong married John Bluher, an attorney, on April 4, 2014, in Pacific Palisades, Los Angeles.